elainexliu/elainexliu.github.io/index.md

         <div class="intro-text">
             <p style="font-family: 'Newsreader', serif; font-size: 22px; color: var(--text-primary); margin-bottom: 20px;">hey, i'm elaine!</p>
             <p>I graduated from MIT with a degree in EECS (devices, circuits, and systems) and a minor in Political Science.
 I design and build products that connect human health and joy.</p>
-            <p>I built products for nurses and clinicians at Abby Care, a Sequoia and Thrive backed startup working to make family care possible.
-With the Conformable Decoders group and Canan Dagdeviren, I built conformable ultrasound drug-delivery devices for IVF hormone delivery.</p>
+            <p>I built products for nurses and clinicians at <a href="https://www.abbycare.org/">Abby Care</a>, a Sequoia and Thrive backed startup working to make family care possible.
+With the <a href="https://conformabledecoders.media.mit.edu/">Conformable Decoders</a> group and Canan Dagdeviren, I built conformable ultrasound drug-delivery devices for IVF hormone delivery.</p>
             <p>I’m constantly thinking about design, the role of play and entertainment, and the future of our political economy.</p>
             <p>And I really love <a href="https://www.instagram.com/eggshellsandoil/">art</a>, <a href="https://www.goodreads.com/user/show/164429042-elaine-liu">reading</a>, and <a href="https://www.instagram.com/roadkillbuffet/">improv</a>.</p>
         </div>